vasil-sarandev/Knowledge-base/cheatsheets/computer-science.md

 #### Binary Search Tree (BST)

+Every node is bigger than its left subtree and smaller than its right subtree.
+A BST can be generated from any collection of numbers and its layout depends on the order of insertion.

 - Left < Node < Right
 - Avg search/insert/delete: **O(log n)**

-#### Heap

-- Complete binary tree with heap property.
-	- **Min Heap**: every node is smaller than its children with root being the smallest.
-	- **Max Heap**: every node is bigger than its children with root being the biggest.

 #### Special Tree Types
 | Type                 | Notes                                                  |